Home Oxygen - What Else Do I Need To Know?

 When your baby goes home from hospital, they may need to take a medicine to help remove extra fluid from their lungs.
 This makes it easier for them to breathe.
 These medicines are called diuretics.

-If your baby was premature, they will also need vitamin D (Puria) and iron (most likely ferrous sulfate).
+If your baby was premature, they will also need a vitamin D supplement (Clinicians vitamin D drops) and iron (most likely ferrous sulfate).

 When should I immunise my premature baby?

-It's important for premature infants to have their immunisations on time according to their actual date of birth, not their corrected age.
-See Immunisation overview for more information.
+It's important for premature pēpi to have their immunisations on time according to their actual date of birth, not their corrected age.

 Is it safe for my premature baby to sit in a car seat?

-Children with chronic neonatal lung disease can find it difficult to breathe when sitting in a car seat.
-Your infant may need to have an oximetry test while in a car seat to check this before leaving hospital.
+Pēpi with chronic neonatal lung disease can find it difficult to breathe when sitting in a car seat.

-For infants with respiratory problems, sitting in a car seat for long periods can affect their breathing.
+For pēpi with breathing problems, sitting in a car seat for long periods can affect their breathing.
+It's important that your baby spends no longer than 30 minutes in the car seat at once.
+If possible, have an adult sitting in the back with them.
 If you do have to travel long distances, make sure you stop frequently so you can check your baby and get them out of the car seat for a while.

 What is the ideal weight for my premature baby?